Why might you wish to study science at university? Read about the views of current students! UNDER DEVELOPMENT

 Our fourth module aims to give you a clearer understanding of the concepts underpinning calculus.

-Helpful preparation for university for those intending to study
+Helpful preparation for university for those intending to study engineering.

 The second Advanced Problem Solving module introduces you to mathematical notation and logical thinking.